WordPress/gutenberg/packages/edit-post/src/README.md

 #### Props

+`PluginMoreMenuItem` supports the following props.
+Any additional props are passed through to the underlying [MenuItem](../../components/src/menu-item) component.

 ##### icon

 The [Dashicon](https://developer.wordpress.org/resource/dashicons/) icon slug string, or an SVG WP element, to be rendered to the left of the menu item label.